 Alan Lepofsky is the VP & Principal Analyst at Constellation Research, where he’s in charge of staying on top of collaboration software.
 Alan has been working in the collaboration software industry since 1993.
 With almost two decades of experience in the software industry, Alan helps companies understand how to develop, purchase, and implement collaboration solutions.
 His assistance helps businesses find and use collaboration software that will improve their employees’ communication, organization, and efficiency.
-Rather than evangelizing how social software can change the way people work, Alan gives his clients the information they need to make a decision.
-Communication is key to a company’s success and organizations can improve their existing business processes by creating a connected and well informed community within the workplace.
+Rather than evangelizing how social software can change the way people work, Alan thrives as of the top social enterprise business leaders by giving his clients the information they need to make a decision.
+Communication is key to a company’s success and organizations can improve their existing business processes by creating a connected and well-informed community within the workplace.
 Providing your workers with a means to access associates, coworkers, content, and resources will help your company grow and prosper.

-Dion Hinchcliffe is a well-known enterprise architect, author, blogger, and business strategist.
+Dion Hinchcliffe makes his mark as one of the best social enterprise business leaders by being a well-known enterprise architect, author, blogger, and business strategist.
 He currently works with the leadership teams of Fortune 500 and Global 2000 firms to devise strategies to help them adapt their organizations to the challenges and opportunities of the 21st century.
 He has extensive practical experience with enterprise technologies and he consults, advises, and writes prolifically on social business, IT, and enterprise architecture.

 Elizabeth Lupfer is a globally recognized thought leader and keynote speaker on employee engagement, social intranets, and employee/ employer branding.
 Lupfer is also heavily involved in the holistic social transformation of business processes and HR functions to simultaneously drive employee productivity and business results.